nikhil2213129/E-commerce-Product-Recommendation-System/README.md

 - `Ratings`: User-provided ratings or purchase frequency
 - `ProductFeatures`: Information about products like category, price, etc.

-The dataset may come from an e-commerce platform's historical data or a public dataset such as the [Dataset]([https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews](https://drive.google.com/file/d/15f_G6TUJ7iF0jk8NMkOHHzNwLAoOGmRm/view?usp=drive_link)).
+The dataset may come from an e-commerce platform's historical data or a public dataset such as the [Amazon product reviews dataset]([https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews](https://drive.google.com/file/d/15f_G6TUJ7iF0jk8NMkOHHzNwLAoOGmRm/view?usp=drive_link)).

 ## Dependencies
 The project requires the following Python libraries: